CLER Focus Areas

 Patient Safety (PS)

-The clinical learning environment in which learners participate should continuously engage residents in the clinical site’s efforts to address patient safety.
+The clinical learning environment in which learners participate should continuously engage residents/fellows in the clinical site’s efforts to address patient safety.
 Each clinical site has processes to identify and implement sustainable, systems-based improvements to address patient safety.
-This includes resident engagement and participation in interprofessional teams as part of ongoing efforts to deliver quality patient care.
+This includes the resident/fellow engagement and participation in interprofessional teams as part of ongoing efforts to deliver quality patient care.

 Health Care Quality (HQ)